CMU-17-214/s2024/assignments/hw2.md

 This assignment will give you experience creating unit tests against a specification and to cover code with tests as you write it.
 You will practice following dedicated testing strategies and best practices for unit testing.
 You will automate your tests with continuous integration and use test coverage tools.

-Specifically, you will perform *structural testing* for the Java implementation and *specification testing* for the TypeScript implementation in your Homework 1 repo.
+Specifically, you will perform *structural testing* and *specification testing* for the Java implementation in your Homework 1 repo.

 ## Starter code